We’re off to celebrate Christmas and New Year’s – we’ll be back on 3 January 2017.

 Design Week rounded up the best stories of the year, and the English National Opera rebranded – the important design news from the last seven days.

 The Royal Shakespeare Company has combined a traditional set with projection mapping and avatar technology to create a live, virtual reality experience for its latest production.
-We speak to the theatre company’s design director about treading new territory in stage design.
+We speak to the

 Last week, we wrote about a website which uses artificial intelligence (AI) to create logos without the need for a human designer.
-So we’ve asked – if you could automate one part of your job, what would it be?
+So we’ve asked – if you could automate one

 The visual look of the opera company has been redesigned by Rose, with the hope of boosting revenues after Arts Council funding cuts.